rLoopTeam/eng-software-ground-station/README.md

 ------------------
 React tutorial - https://facebook.github.io/react/docs/tutorial.html

-If you get stuck understanding something, ping me and we can figure it out over slack or google hangout.
+If you get stuck understanding something, ping @RoboTeddy on slack and we can figure it out over chat or google hangout.

 Everything inside client/ except electron-main.js is written in es6 javascript.
 It might look a little unfamiliar if you've never seen it before.
 In particular, you might want to look up es6 arrow functions and destructuring.